hsfl/cosmos-docs/pages/tutorials/setup/development-environment.md

 ## Introduction

-The Artemis Development Environment is provided as an Ubuntu 18.04.4 Vagrant box with necessary tools preinstalled.
+The COSMOS Development Environment consists of Ubuntu 18.04.5.
+If you have MacOS or Windows OS, you can install Oracle VM VirtualBox.

-VirtualBox and Vagrant are used to ensure the development environment is cross-platform.
-VirtualBox is used for virtualization of operating systems, and Vagrant is used to set up the virtual machine in a (mostly) platform-independent manner.
+VirtualBox is used to virtualize operating systems, allowing users to simulate operating systems without installing it on their hard drive.

 ### Why Linux?